 “Keeping it simple means it’s not only easy to implement, but also easy to sustain.”

-Sundus Jawad, Prescribing and Care Homes Support Pharmacist, East Berkshire Clinical Commissioning Groups
+Sundus Jawad, Prescribing and Care Homes Support Pharmacist, East Berkshire Clinical Commissioning Group

 Fewer residents are suffering urinary tract infections (UTIs) following the introduction of a hydration programme in care homes.
 UTIs are closely associated with dehydration.
-The project was designed to encourage residents to drink more fluids with the aim that this would lead to fewer UTIs requiring medication or hospital admission.
+The Good Hydration! project was designed to encourage residents to drink more fluids with the aim that this would lead to fewer UTIs requiring medication or hospital admission.
 This approach involved introducing structured drinks rounds seven times a day, designed and delivered by care home staff.
-The initial focus was in four care homes which had higher than average UTI admission to hospital rates.
-As a result the number of UTIs requiring hospital admission fell from 18 in 2015/16 to four in 2017/18.
-There were also fewer UTIs needing treatment with antibiotics within all four care homes.

 Aims, objectives and scope

 Dehydration is one of the most common causes of admission to hospital for care home residents.
 One in four nursing home patients admitted to hospital is dehydrated.
 Dehydration increases the risk of urinary tract infections (UTIs) which can lead to multiple complications including confusion, falls, acute kidney injury and hospital admission.
 The Oxford Patient Safety Collaborative identified addressing care home hydration as a key priority within its acute kidney injury programme.
 To address this it began building relationships initially with Windsor, Ascot and Maidenhead Clinical Commissioning Group (now East Berkshire CCG) and residential/nursing homes in their area.
 A pilot project was established in 2016 with four care homes in east Berkshire with a total of 150 residents.
 These homes had above average hospital admission rates for UTIs over the previous three years.